MihaiCotcaru/AzureAAPDemo/README.md

 # AzureAAPDemo
-Demo for Darling Ingredients on creating Dynamic Inventories and deploy new VM in Azure
+Demo files for creating Dynamic Inventories and deploy new VM in Azure Crosvalle Inc